Suggestion: Watch the 10 minutes video tutorial before reading this article

 So, what is Escrow and how does it work?

 For buyers, your payment will only be released to the supplier after you confirm satisfactory receipt of your order.

 For Suppliers, Secure Payment verifies the payment details for every transaction and you are only required to ship the order after your confirmation of payment receipt by Alibaba Singapore City Bank.

 In short, Alibaba’s secure payment system allows buyers to make a deposit payment, that is only unlocked to the supplier after the goods are confirmed by the buyer.

 Alibaba.com integrates with a range of existing payment systems, including the following:

-There are some limitations though, as the Secure payment feature is primarily available for suppliers that are part of the Wholesale program.
+There are some limitations though, as the Secure payment feature is only available when buying products from suppliers that are part of the Wholesale program.

 Below follows an overview:

 1. Customer pays a deposit

 2. Supplier ships goods to the customer